 A.O.
 Smith’s growth catalysts in the U.S. include continued economic growth and increasing housing prices.
 As a manufacturer of water heating, water treatment, and air purification products, the company is reliant on a financially healthy consumer and housing market.

 When home prices are rising and unemployment is low, consumers with disposable income are much more willing to invest in upgrades like new water heaters.
-This is how A.O.
-Smith realized record sales for 2018, which broke 2017’s record sales total.

 Source: Investor Presentation